clarissabrockway/playing-with-angular/README.md

 This is my way of testing things out with Angular.js and attempting to teach myself new things with it.

 In this sample, I am working through creating an order form with Angular.js.
+To see this in action, visit http://codepen.io/clarissabrockway/pen/myaoMa